yezyilomo/state-pool/README.md

 store.setState("user", userState);
 ```

-**Note:** `store.setState` should be used outside of the component, and normally you would want to initialized your store(by using `store.setState`) before using it, to do so, ensure it's done before calling `ReactDOM.render` in order to load state before the application starts.
+**Note:** `store.setState` should be used outside of the component, and normally you would want to initialize your store(by using `store.setState`) before using it, to do so, ensure it's done before calling `ReactDOM.render` in order to load states before the application starts.

 ### useGlobalState hook
 `useGlobalState` works just like `useState` hook but it accepts a key for the global state and returns an array of `[state, setState, updateState]` rather than `[state, setState]`.
 In addition to the key parameter it accepts another optional parameter which is the config object, available configurations are `default`, `persist`, `selector` & `patcher`, these will be discussed in detail later.